w-mayer/chloe-autio-strategies/DEPLOYMENT.md

 ```

 #### **Step 4: Deploy**
-1. Click "Deploy"
+1. Click "Deploy site"
 2. Wait 2-5 minutes for first deployment
-3. You'll get a URL like: `https://autio-strategies.vercel.app`
+3. You'll get a URL like: `https://random-name.netlify.app`

 ---

 ## 🌐 Domain Management

-### Transferring Domain from Squarespace to Vercel
+### Transferring Domain from Squarespace to Netlify

 #### **Pre-Transfer Checklist:**
 - [ ] Domain is older than 60 days